By: Mia Safaee

 Earth is currently the only home we have.
 It offers us a great number of ways to produce renewable energy without us having to burn many fossil fuels like coal, and oil.
 NASA provided evidence showing that by burning fossil fuels the earth’s climate is changing at a more rapid speed that it can handle.
 The NASA website says, 1,300 independent scientific experts from all over the world under the support of the United Nations; said there is more than a 90 percent probability that human activities over the past 250 years have warmed our planet.

 The Journal of Global Climate Change by David D. Houghton, Atmospheric, and Oceanic Sciences references a graph by the National Climate Data Center finding anomalies in our global climate change.
-The graph shows the climate started rising before the 1920’s although still fluctuating in climate change.
+The graph shows the climate started rising before the 1920’s although still continuing to fluctuate.
 After the 1920s’, however the earths’ climate showed less of a variation in fluctuation, but 1985 was the only year that the graph shows the climate being anywhere near the average temperature.
 After 1985 however, the temperature in our atmospheres shows to be rising, and following into the 2000s’ shows less of a fluctuation.

 The National Resource Defense Council Website with the information given from NASA satellite images show that the polar ice cap as a whole is shrinking.
 This is how most scientists are able to predict climate change.
 The largest single block of ice in the Arctic, the Ward Hunt Ice Shelf, had been around for 3,000 years before it started cracking in 2000.
 Within two years, it had split all the way through and is now breaking into pieces this is one example given by the NRDC. (http://www.nrdc.org/globalwarming/qthinice.asp)